Skip to content

 atl learnings ack <id> deletes the item from the queue.
 There is no state file to advance and nothing to dedup against later — a processed marker physically cannot come back.

-This is what structurally kills v1's long-session re-report bug class: in v1, reports came from re-scanning an ever-growing transcript filtered against ~/.claude/state/learning-capture-state.json, and the filter could mis-fire.
+This is what structurally kills v1's long-session re-report bug class: in v1, reports came from re-scanning an ever-growing transcript filtered against a JSON state file, and the filter could mis-fire.
 In v2, reports come from the queue, and processing removes the item.
-Re-running /drain on an empty queue is a no-op.
+Re-running the drain on an empty queue is a no-op.

 When the hook isn't installed

-Markers are harmless without the hook — they're HTML comments, invisible in rendered output, inert as text.
-The capture habit is still valuable (markers are legible even to a human reading the transcript).
+The hidden markers are harmless without the hook — they're HTML comments, invisible in rendered output, inert as text (the visible 📝 Learned: line still shows the user what was learned).
+The capture habit stays valuable.

-For automatic capture, run atl setup-hooks.
-Without it, nothing enqueues automatically; you can still force a capture pass yourself with atl tick (no --throttle) and then run /drain.
+For automatic capture + auto-drain, run atl setup-hooks.
+Without it, nothing enqueues or signals automatically; you can still force a capture pass yourself with atl tick and then run /drain manually.
 The markers accumulate in transcripts and remain available for whenever a tick pass runs.

 History